ctrl-alt-del/devenv/ide/android studio/README.md

 Alternatively, you can open Android Studio and click on `Configure` -> `Create Desktop Entry`

 The newer version of Android Studio for Linux no long comes with Android SDK, therefore, you need to download the SDK separately.
-If you haven't already done so, you can follow the instruction [here](#sdk-on-ubuntu) to setup the Android SDK.
+If you haven't already done so, you can follow the instruction [here](https://github.com/ctrl-alt-del/devenv#sdk-on-ubuntu) to setup the Android SDK.

+If you let Android Studio to auto-resolve the SDK dependency by itself, the SDK would be installed under `$HOME\Android\Sdk` folder.
+You can then follow the SDK setup instruction listed in above to add the environment variables needed for Android Studio.

 To setup Android Virtual Machine (AVD) on Ubuntu or to use any type of virtual machine, you need to first enable CPU virtualization technology on your BIOS, this selection is usually named `VT-x` under `Config` tab.